LaunchCodeEducation/lchs/src/chapters/dictionaries/exercises.rst

       We are not worried about giving two people the same ticket number in this exercise.
 However, for a real event we would want to prevent this.

-      Check out the [INSERT INTERNAL LINK] section in the Random Events appendix if you would like to avoid repeats when assigning the values.
+      Check out the :ref:`Unique Dictionary Values <unique-dict-values>` section in the ``Random Module`` appendix if you would like to avoid repeats when assigning the values.

-      .. todo:: Insert internal link to Random Events appendix.

 #.
 Return the new dictionary and assign it to a ``ticket_holders`` variable in
    ``main()``.